 By the 1870s, trains began arriving in the area both to transport the citrus to far off locales and to bring in migrant workers to work in the groves.
 The city's population exploded from 11,000 in 1880 to 100,000 by 1896, three years after the Atchison, Topeka and Santa Fe opened a station there, in what's now the Arts District.

 Following the arrival of trains and the immigrant laborers they brought, the area began to rapidly industrialize.
 Much of the work in Los Angeles, based as it was on agriculture, was seasonal.
 To cater to the workers between jobs, many bars and flophouses sprang up between downtown proper and the growing industrial district, which gradually became known alternately as the Nickel.
 Soon it was a magnet for the down-and-out and thus, LA's Skid Row was born... although the term "skid row" didn't enter the vernacular until the early 1930s.

 Just a few blocks to the west, Downtown Los Angeles experienced its heyday in the 1920s and 1930s.
 Twelve movie palaces opened up in the nearby Broadway Theater District between 1910 and 1931 and the area was the hub of entertainment in the city.

-Meanwhile, in Central City East, cheap residential hotels sprouted up to house the down-and-out.
-Today, most of these hotels remain, their functions mostly unchanged (although often adapted to additionally provide social services).
-If you ignore the litter and foul smells of defecation, urine and garbage, Los Angeles' Skid Row is, in many parts, quite beautiful.
+Meanwhile, in Central City East, cheap residential hotels sprouted up to accomadate the down-and-out.
+Today, a great many of these hotels remain, their functions mostly unchanged (although often adapted to additionally provide social services).
+If you ignore the sight and foul smells of defecation, urine and garbage, Los Angeles' Skid Row is, in many parts, aesthetically quite beautiful.

 Hotels on Wall Street including Carlton Hotel (1903), Haskell Hotel (1912) and Ward Hotel